 While we at Afton typically describe our work as being focused on “K-12” education, we can now include Pre-K education, as we’ve been working in Texas and Illinois to support different early childhood initiatives.

 We understand the importance of Pre-K program quality and access and its potential for improving student outcomes in communities at large.
 Given the level of initiative and funding around the country and the size of the need to still be addressed, we feel there is an opportunity to ensure organizations are using sound financial strategies, policies, and practices to establish and sustain effective Pre-K initiatives.
 We are looking forward to continued work in early childhood education.
-We also hope to explore some of the unanswered questions that this post may have brought up, such as: the cost structure of early childhood education, access/adequacy tradeoffs, funding allocation methods, and statutes that push for more local effort, equity, and accountability.
+We also hope to explore some of the unanswered questions that this post may have brought up, such as: access to quality programming, funding adequacy and equity, accountability, and effective governance systems.

 - Public programs enrollment includes preschool general and special education enrollment, and federal and state-funded Head Start programs

 - States providing Universal Pre-K programs in 2017: Vermont, Washington D.C, and Florida

 - States providing a “form” of Universal Pre-K: Georgia, Illinois, Iowa, New York, Rhode Island, West Virginia, Wisconsin